King Edward's School, Birmingham: Extracurricular activities

-King Edward's School has had a Combined Cadet Force (CCF) since 1906 (originally Officers Training Corps, then Junior Training Corps, 1940–48); it is a voluntary organisation.
-The CCF comprises: the Royal Navy section, the Army section, and the Royal Air Force section which was terminated in 2014 but was started again in 2016.
-The CCF conduct their training on Friday afternoons, and expeditions take place throughout the year.
+King Edward's School has had a Combined Cadet Force (CCF) since 1907 (originally Officers Training Corps, then Junior Training Corps, 1940–48); it is a voluntary organisation.
+The CCF comprises: the Royal Navy section, the Army section, and the Royal Air Force section.
 The RN section is currently affiliated to HMS Daring, along with several other organisations in the Midlands.
-The RAF Section is affiliated with No. 8 Air Experience Flight which is based at RAF Cosford.